El Paso Shooting Suspect Indicted On Capital Murder Charge

 A grand jury in El Paso County indicted Patrick Crusius in connection with the mass shooting at the Cielo Vista Walmart on Aug.
 3, according to a statement from the El Paso District Attorney's Office.

-District Attorney Jamie Esparza said on Aug.
+District Attorney Jaime Esparza said on Aug.
 4 that he planned to seek the death penalty.

 The suspect surrendered to law enforcement as he was driving away from the bloodbath, saying, "I'm the shooter."

-He has since been held without bond and placed on suicide watch at the El Paso County Detention Facility, where authorities say he has been cooperating with the investigation.
+He has been held without bond and placed on suicide watch at the El Paso County Detention Facility, where authorities say he has been cooperating with the investigation.

 According to an arrest warrant affidavit, Crusius confessed that he planned the rampage and drove nearly 10 hours from his home in the Dallas suburb of Allen to the border city with the intention of targeting Mexicans.